PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 In the first approach these were treated as having the worst performance and so all learners providing errors got the worst rank.
 If there were several learners they got all the *averaged* worst rank.

-The results in the classification case, regarding the accuracy are summarized in the following graphic:
+The results in the classification case, regarding the accuracy are summarized in the following barplot graphic:

 ![graphic](/images/1_best_algo_classif_with_na_rank.png "graphic")

+It depicts the average rank regarding accuracy over all classification dataset of each learner.

 Clearly the random forest implementations outperform the other.
 None of the three available packages is clearly better than the other. **svm**, **glmnet** and **cforest** follow.
 One could probably get better results for **svm** and **xgboost** and some other learners with proper tuning.